department-of-veterans-affairs/caseflow/docs/prod-squad.md

 This procedure only needs to be done during business hours.
 When you start work in the morning, review errors that happened after close of business the prior day.

 ### Backup
-Two people are on prod squad at any given time.
+Two people are on Business Hours Prod Squad at any given time.
 The primary person is responsible for following the [Sentry Errors](#sentry-errors) procedure.
 The secondary person takes over whenever the primary is not available.
 The primary is responsible for notifying the secondary when they are not available.
 This includes PTO, a midday appointment, or a no-laptops meeting.

 ## Both Business Hours and Non-Business Hours

 ### Post Mortems
 For major outages or data corruption issues, we need to dig into the root causes of why the outage happened and take steps to prevent similar problems from happening in the future.

 1. Create an issue in the appropriate repo, and label it "post-mortem".
+Here is a [good example](https://github.com/department-of-veterans-affairs/caseflow/issues/3008) post mortem.
 1. Describe the details and the timeline of the outage and resolution in the issue.
 1. Move the issue to In Progress, announce it to the team, and call for feedback on the issue.
 1. Discuss the action items after standup with the team.